zachhannum/the-word-of-iron/manuscript/chapter_6.md

 "What, why?"

 "We're still too close to the city.
 We can't risk it."
 Marcus shook his head.
 "And...
 I know everyone won't want to here this, but, we have to keep moving until dark.
 We must further our distance from the city as much as possible.
-The Kadorans are sure to send out hunting parties looking for survivors sooner than later, and we'll want to be as far away as we can before that happens."
+The Antuzans are sure to send out hunting parties looking for survivors sooner than later, and we'll want to be as far away as we can before that happens."

 The disappointment in their faces was palpable.